webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 9.2.3 - 2024-04-08 =
+* [NEW] [PRO add-on 3.5](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Codifis payment information banner, with the price to pay month, on the product page (simple product for now)
+* [DEV] Tested with WordPress 6.6-alpha-57928 and WooCommerce 8.8.0-rc.1

 = 9.2.2 - 2024-03-26 =
 * [FIX] Deprecation notices "Creation of dynamic property" on PHP 8.2 and above